Mahesh Bhatt: Political views

 Bhatt believes the Congress party is committed to secularism.
-In the 2014 Lok Sabha elections, he campaigned in a Karvan-e-Bedari (caravan of awareness) asking people to vote for Congress and defeat BJP's Prime Ministerial candidate Narendra Modi, as he believes that Mr. Modi is communal.
+In the 2014 Lok Sabha elections, he campaigned in a Karvan-e-Bedari (caravan of awareness) asking people to vote for Congress and defeat BJP's Prime Ministerial candidate Narendra Modi, as he believes that Modi is communal.
 Bhatt also criticizes the communal record of Congress Party, for its role in 1984 Sikh riots.
 He is planning to make a film, which will address the riots that took place in Delhi.
 Mahesh Bhatt supported the Islamic preacher Zakir Naik when the latter was denied entry into the United Kingdom for his controversial comments on terrorism.

 Personal life

 In 1970, Bhatt married Lorraine Bright (later name changed to Kiran Bhatt).
 His romance with her was the inspiration for his film Aashiqui.
-The couple's daughter Pooja is a filmmaker and actress, and son Rahul is an aspiring actor.
+The couple's daughter Pooja Bhatt is a filmmaker and actress, and son Rahul Bhatt is an aspiring actor.
 Bhatt began an affair with 1970s actress, Parveen Babi.
-As the affair did not last long, Bhatt later married Soni Razdan in 1986 and they had two daughters, Shaheen and Alia.
-Alia is an actress having played roles in more than 20 films.

-Mahesh Bhatt is also an uncle of Hindi film actor Emraan Hashmi and filmmakers Mohit Suri and Milan Luthria.
-Hashmi is his cousin Anwar's son, Suri is his sister Heena's son and Luthria is his mother Shirin's grand-nephew.
+The affair did not last long, and Bhatt married Soni Razdan in 1986; to avoid Bhatt having to divorce his first wife, he converted to Islam prior to their wedding.
+They have two daughters, author Shaheen Bhatt and film actress Alia Bhatt.
+Hindi film actor Emraan Hashmi is his cousin Anwar's son, and filmmaker Milan Luthria is his mother Shirin's grand-nephew.
+He is the maternal uncle of film director Mohit Suri and former actress Smiley Suri.

-In the 1970s, he became a follower of Osho, and later found spiritual companionship and guidance with philosopher, U.G.
-Krishnamurti.
+In the 1970s, he became a follower of Osho, and later found spiritual companionship and guidance with philosopher, U. G. Krishnamurti.
 Bhatt calls Krishnamurti his lifeline and says "Take him away, and I am empty".
 Bhatt in 1992 wrote Krishnamurti's biography titled U.G.
 Krishnamurti, A Life.
-Apart from this he has edited several books based on conversations with U.G.
-Krishnamurti.
+Apart from this he has edited several books based on conversations with U. G. Krishnamurti.
 Bhatt's latest book A Taste of Life: The Last Days of U.G.
 Krishnamurti was published in June 2009.